Infinitode/Infinitode/README.md

 ### Latest changes

+- Updated `Dungen` to version `1.4` on the web, featuring 51 games for generating names in its style.
 - Wrote a new blog post about `Dungen` locally in the browser, and why we moved to local browser-based software instead of traditional software.
 - Updated the website with the new `Dungen` and `Dungen AI` local web experiments!
 Head on over to https://infinitode.netlify.app/experiments to test them locally.
 - Updated `Distributables` with the new deprecated notices.